 CEIL(0 RUNNING + 1 QUEUED/16) = 1 WORKERS

 If there is a period of high load, KEDA will be able to launch new Celery workers, all of which are pulling tasks from the Celery Queue as quickly as possible.
 There is no loading time as the Celery worker maintains a python environment between task executions.
-This consistency means that these Celery + KEDA workers are signficantly faster than KubernetesExecutor workers while having the same scale-to-zero efficiency.
+This consistency means that these Celery + KEDA workers are significantly faster than KubernetesExecutor workers while having the same scale-to-zero efficiency.

 CEIL(32 RUNNING + 30 QUEUED/16) = 4 WORKERS

-Is it Difficult to Maintain?
+Is It Difficult to Maintain?

 Not at all!
 KEDA is pretty nifty in that the entire program lives on a single pod.
 KEDA is what’s called a custom controller.
 Custom controllers are a common concept in Kubernetes, where users create features that Kubernetes treats like native features.
 The Spark on k8s and Airflow on K8s Operator are both examples of custom controllers.
 Custom controllers are lightweight and only require a single pod per-cluster.
 So once you’ve downloaded the KEDA pod and given it proper permissions, it acts like a native piece of your Kubernetes cluster.